HopeHero/HopeHero/README.md

 <!---
 Home Page (Read Me)
 --->
 Hey!
-Im Gavohn and generally I go by Hope Hero!
+Im Gavohn but generally I go by Hope Hero!
 Im a 13yr old developer/modder for many Games, Utilities, and Websites.
 I post my projects publicly on github so you all can help me out and even point and mistakes I made.
 I started coding at the age of 6½ using two websites I still use to this very day, [Tynker](https://tynker.com/) and [Scratch](https://scratch.mit.edu/).

 ---
 <!---